Jaundice

 Mycoplasma infection and cold agglutinins |

-i-antigen initiates antibody production, which mistakenly attack RBCs, reaction takes place in cold.
-HIV, E-B virus and other virus also produce cold agglutinins and complement is required for hemolysis. |
+i-antigen initiates antibody production, which mistakenly attacks RBCs, the reaction takes place in cold.
+HIV, E-B virus and other viruses also produce cold agglutinins and complement is required for hemolysis. |

 3 |